square-computersetup/square-computersetup.github.io/_pages/win-okta-fastpass.md

 You'll want to select “__Add account from another device__”

-{% include figure url="/assets/images/ofp-win4.png" image_path="/assets/images/ofp-win4.png" %}
-*Note that Okta Verify Desktop can be run in Light or Dark mode
+{% include figure url="/assets/images/ofp-win4.png" image_path="/assets/images/ofp-win4.png" caption="(Note that Okta Verify Desktop can be run in Light or Dark mode)" %}

 Now open Okta Verify on your mobile device, select your Block account (Eg. jsmith@block.xyz) then scroll down to select “__Add Account to Another Device__”